carangel/SegWit-UASF-Bitcoin-docker/README.md

 # Installation

-## 0. Validate the UASF patch (optional)
-Optional but recommended if you have development skills.
-You can check the patch at this page:  https://github.com/bitcoin/bitcoin/compare/0.14...UASF:0.14

 ## 1. Docker
 You need Docker installed on your machine.
 Follow this link if Docker is not installed yet: https://docs.docker.com/engine/installation/linux/